dujanhung/evtsbx-api-doc/lua/es_Player.md

 <code>es.Quaternion.Euler(0.0,0.0,0.0)</code>
 </td></tr></table>

-the player rotation in world coordinate. use XYZ convention.
+the player rotation in world coordinate.

 >[!TIP]
 >this one is used for MOD seat, to replace the built-in seat blocks.